arob5/arob5.github.io/_posts/2024-08-15-prob-forecasting-calibration.md

 "nature" has a larger information basis than the forecaster.
 While the above definition focuses on defining a suitable measure space, it will typically be convenient to work on the level of random variables (elements).
-Note that I reserve the phrase *random variable* for random quantities assuming a finite number of values.
-Since, in general, $\mu$ lives in an infinite-dimensional space of measures I use the term *random element* or *random quantity*.
+Note that we reserve the phrase *random variable* for random quantities assuming a finite number of values.
+Since, in general, $\mu$ lives in an infinite-dimensional space of measures we use the term *random element* or *random quantity*.

 <blockquote>
   <p><strong>Prediction Spaces and Random Elements.</strong>